 Enrollment is limited, with priority to students from Center for Renaissance Studies consortium institutions, in accordance with the consortium agreement.
 The course fee is waived for consortium students.

-The early application deadline has passed, but we are accepting applications for two open places.
+The seminar is currently full; we are accepting applications for the wait list.
 Apply online here.